tailcallhq/tailcallhq.github.io/outlines/implementing-authentication-in-graphql.md

 ### GraphQL Schema

-Here, you can add a link to a blog on TailCall or Documentation that explains thi.
+Here, you can add a link to a blog on TailCall or Documentation that explains this.

 A. Defining Authenticated Fields and Types